ammarhakim/ammar-simjournal/je/je35/je35-iter-poisson.rst

    \Delta t \lt \frac{2 \Delta x}{\pi}.

-For central difference approximation Jardin gives :math:`\Delta t \lt
+For central difference approximation :math:`\Delta t \lt \Delta x/\sqrt{2}`.
-\Delta x/\sqrt{2}`.

 In either case, as the (pseudo) time-step is *linearly* dependent on the cell spacing, indicates that the scheme will converge *linearly* with the number of cells in each direction.
 So, doubling the number of cells in each direction in 3D will lead to twice as many iterations.
 As there are 8 times more cells now, the scheme will hence take 16 times longer to converge.
-This is scaling is dramtically better than a direct solver, which would be :math:`8^3 = 512` times more expensive due to the cost scaling of the LU decomposition.
+This is scaling is dramatically better than a direct solver, which would be :math:`8^3 = 512` times more expensive due to the cost scaling of the LU decomposition.